bfischl/vulnchat/README.md

 allows for different vulnerabilities to allow variety and increase difficulty for students and decrease ability to pass answers along.

+Each user defined in the user csv file is given its own thread.
+It has its own list of actions(limited to sending messages at this time) to take on the XMPP server.
+Each action (message to send) has a specified time to be completed.
+Each thread follows the general process:
+1. Register with XMPP Server
+1. Grab first message to send from its queue
+1. Sleep until it is time to send message
+1. Send message
+1. Grab next message, go to step 3
+1. Exit when queue is empty

 This software is provided as is, with no warranty and no expectation of support.